neurodivergence/neurodivergence/README.md

 i just want to feel safe. you can say whatever you want, but please dont harass me. im still a minor, not an adult like you people

+if u know my twt i tend to utter ritualistic or smth unpredictable there due to paranoia, it does not mean genuinely

 > anyways check out my art

 ![alt text](https://files.catbox.moe/p3im38.png)